bstavel/hilbert_power_extraction/README.md

   - order of the filter, experessed as a decibal / octave .
 Some higher orders do not work.
   - having steeper cut off frequencies results iin more distortion
   - see code at the bottom
-* How do you handle trials with bad data?
-Currently have the flags, but that seems like a hack?
-  - is specific to this patient
 * Why do you use robustScaler?
   - less susepctible to outliers
 * Can I shrink the data down to our TOI before using robustScaler?